zig-wii/ogc/README.md

-# zogc
+# ogc

 Zig game engine and bindings for the Wii in Zig with zero-fuss installation.
-To see how this library is used, see [zrogue](https://github.com/zig-wii/zrogue).
+To see how this library is used, see [zrogue](https://github.com/zig-wii/rogue).

 ## Commands